-The TLV320AlC3105EVM is in the Texas Instruments modular EVM form factor, which allows direct evaluation of the device performance and operating characteristics, and eases software development and system prototyping.
-This EVM is compatible with the 5-6K Interface Evaluation Module (SLAU104) and the HPA-MCUINTERFACE (SLAU106) from Texas Instruments and additional third-party boards which support TI's Modular EVM format.
+The TLV320AlC3101EVM uses the Texas Instruments modular EVM form factor, which allows direct evaluation of the device performance and operating characteristics, and eases software development and system prototyping.
+This EVM is compatible with the 5-6K Interface Board (SLAU104) and the HPA-MCU Interface Board (SLAU106) from Texas Instruments and additional third-party boards which support TI's modular EVM format.

-The TLV320AlC3105EVM-PDK is a complete evaluation/demonstration kit, which includes a USB-based motherboard called the USB-MODEVM Interface board and evaluation software for use with a personal computer running the Microsoft Windows operating systems.
+The TLV320AlC3101EVM-PDK is a complete evaluation/demonstration kit, which includes a USB-based motherboard called the USB-MODEVM Interface Board and evaluation software for use with a personal computer (PC) running the Microsoft Windows operating systems.

-The TLV320AlC3105EVM-PDK is operational with one USB cable connection to a personal computer.
+The TLV320AlC3101EVM-PDK operates with one USB cable connecting to a PC.
 The USB connection provides power, control, and streaming audio data to the EVM for reduced setup and configuration.
-The EVM also allows external control signals, audio data, and power for advanced operation, which allows prototyping and connection to the rest of the development or system evaluation.
+The EVM also allow external control signals, audio data, and power for advanced operation, which permits prototyping and connecting to the rest of the development or system evaluation.